mapledyne/skytap/README.md

 skynet
 ======

-Skynet is an extensible set of functions that we use to manage many aspects of our Skytap infrastructure here at [Fulcrum Technologies](http://fulcrum.net).
+Skynet is an extensible set of functions that we use to manage aspects of our Skytap infrastructure here at [Fulcrum Technologies](http://fulcrum.net).

 We made this to be easily extensible so we can quickly make use of other pieces of the Skytap API.